How?

 Ian H Smith

-Fierce Reduction is an attitude of mind.
-Firstly, you should pause and take a critical, rigorous look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate simplifying IT systems ort adding AI innovation.
+So, Fierce Reduction is, first and foremost, an attitude of mind.
+From the outset, you should pause and take a critical look at everything related to everyday business processes and tasks to see what you can eliminate, before you contemplate new digital innovation.

 broken image